conanbatt/interview-practice/backend/README.md

 3. Write an algorithm to flatten an Array, and one to flatten an object. (turn all keys into top level keys)

-## Coding Design
+## Code Design

+Coding design challenges prompt the candidate to navigate ambiguity and general implementational knowledge.
+Solutions can be evaluated in usefulness, coding fluency and communication.

 1. Design and Implement a command line's argument parser.
-The parser should allowed named and unnamed parameters and parameter validation.
+The parser should allow named and unnamed parameters and parameter validation.

+3. Design and Implement a Rate Limiter Middleware.
+The rate limiter receives a Req object, and can return if the response should be rate limited or not.
+Consider concepts like client retries, tolerance, and caching when designing this component.

 ## Modeling and API Design